ShadowySupercode/gitrepublic/README.md

 Now that this is done, it won't be needed for a second time.

 To use the installed environment, the `setenv` file must be sourced.
-Go into this file and uncomment the last lines and follow their insturctions to create an environment variable `$GIT_USERNAME` containing the developer's GitHub username to be taken as a default value by the `seed` script.
+Go into this file and uncomment the last lines and follow their instructions to create an environment variable `$GIT_USERNAME` containing the developer's GitHub username to be taken as a default value by the `seed` script.
 ```
 source setenv
 ```